-Otherwise known as “Digital Options” or “All or Nothing” options, these new kinds of options were created to eliminate the complexities of the traditional Call and Put options.
+Otherwise known as “Digital Options”, “Fixed Return Options” (FROs) or “All or Nothing” options, these new kinds of options were created to eliminate the complexities of the traditional Call and Put options.

-The simplicity of the majority of binary options is further enhanced by the fact that they have only one strike price Thus, if an investor bought a binary call option that closed above the strike price, he will be paid the maximum payout.
+The simplicity of binaries is further enhanced by the fact that they have only one strike price.
+Thus, if an investor bought a binary call option that closed above the strike price, he will be paid the maximum payout.
 On the other hand, if the market price is below the strike price, he will then lose everything.
 The contrary holds true for binary put options.
-By the way since the time of writing now more and more binary options brokers will give you out-of-the money back.
+By the way since the time of writing now more and more binary brokers will give you out-of-the money back.
 This means if your trade was unsuccessful you could 15% back of your investment.

 For example, you feel that the market is bullish and decide to purchase a binary call option for XYZ corporation share that is priced at $150 on the stock market.
 The cost of the option is $70 which upon expiration pays out $112, a return of 60%.
 Thus, if the market closes above $150 for XYZ share, you will receive a payout of $112.
 On the other hand, if the share price closes below $150, you will receive nothing.
 This means you will incur a 100% loss on your investment.

-Although most binary options have a single strike price like the above examples, there are also binary options with multiple strike prices like those offered by CBOE and Nadex with expiration times that are longer than a day.
+Although most of these options have a single strike price like the above examples, there are also options with multiple strike prices like those offered by CBOE and Nadex with expiration times that are longer than a day.

-The yields that can be had from trading binary options range from 60% to 91%.
-Let us assume that a $200 binary option with a 75% payout expire in the money.
+The yields that can be had from trading binaries range from 60% to 91%.
+Let us assume that a $200 option with a 75% payout expire in the money.
 An investor will receive $350 in return ($200 investment plus $150 [75%] payout) when he collects his payout on the option.
-Because the trades are done hourly and with such a high yield, it is almost impossible to calculate the compounding effect of the return of binary options.
+Because the trades are done hourly and with such a high yield, it is almost impossible to calculate the compounding effect of the return of these FROs.